Are there any special requirements for driving or hiring a car in UK?

 Drinking and Driving

-The alcohol limit is 80mg per 100ml of blood.
+The alcohol limit in the UK is 80mg per 100ml of blood, however in Scotland it is 50mg per 100ml.
 If you are convicted of driving or attempting to drive whilst above the legal limit, the maximum penalty is six months in prison plus a £5,000 fine and a driving ban for at least one year.

 Must Have Documents